-As the smallest mint of the three, San Francisco saw 14,930,000 1936 Buffalo nickels produced, which is still a reasonably large number.
+As the most miniature mint of the three, San Francisco saw 14,930,000 1936 Buffalo nickels produced, which is still a reasonably large number.

 1936 Buffalo Nickel: Values

-The trouble is, they were produced in such high numbers that there’s little to set the greatest coins apart, even if they’re as shiny as the day they were first minted.
-There are a number of valuable coins from the set, such as;
+The trouble is, they were produced in such high numbers that there’s little to set the most significant coins apart, even if they’re as shiny as the day they were first minted.
+There are several valuable coins from the set, such as;

 1913-S Type 2

 1936 Buffalo Nickel No Mint Mark